-2) Fire Action Notices are displayed throughout the building.
+3) Fire Action Notices are displayed throughout the building.

-3) Yellow LPG warning signs are displayed within the lift cars.
+4) Yellow LPG warning signs are displayed within the lift cars.

-4) Signage depicting the floor location of each flat is fitted to the ground floor lobby wall.
+- 5) The fire escape routes do not use directional fire signage due to the simplicity of layout. - 6) Signage illustrating the floor location of each flat is fitted to the ground floor lobby wall.

-5) Photoluminescent wayfinding signage depicting floor level and flat numbers are fitted to the walls on all floors and to the wall of each landing on the communal staircase.
-Signage that meets the requirement of ADB and Fire Safety (England) Regulations 2022
+7) Photoluminescent wayfinding signage depicting floor level and flat numbers are fitted to the walls on all floors and to the wall of each landing on the communal staircase.
+Signage that meets the requirement of ADB and Fire Safety (England) Regulations 2022.